-Then, our questions are described as follows: \begin{itemize} \item Can we estimate the length $L$ from the collection of rewards $(r_t(x_t))_{t=1}^{T}$ efficiently ? \item If we assume the dynamical system is linear, can we further obtain the eigenvalues of $f$ from a collection of rewards ? \item How many actions do we need to provably estimate the length $L$ or eigenvalues of $f$ ? \end{itemize} We will answer these question in the following sections and validate via simulation experiments.
+and $\Exp[\eta_t\vert \mathcal{F}_{t-1}]=0$, $\Var[\eta_t\vert \mathcal{F}_{t-1}]\leq R^2$, where $\{\mathcal{F}_\tau\}_{\tau\in\N}$ is an ascending family and we assume that $x_1,\ldots,x_{\tau+1},\eta_1,\ldots,\eta_{\tau}$ are measurable with respect to $\mathcal{F}_\tau$. \end{asm} \begin{asm}[Assumptions on dynamical systems] There exists $\mu>0$ such that for any $\theta \in \Theta$, the sequence $(f^t(\theta))_{t=t_0}^\infty$ is $\mu$-nearly periodic of length $L$ for some $t_0 \in \mathbb{N}$.
+We denote by $B_\theta$ the radius of the smallest ball containing $\{f^t(\theta)\}_{t=0}^\infty$. \end{asm} \begin{remark} Assumption \ref{asm: arms} excludes the lower bound arguments of the minimally required samples for our work since taking sufficiently large vector (arm) makes the noise effect negligible.
+Considering more restrictive conditions for discussing lower bounds is out of scope of this work. \end{remark} Then, our questions are described as follows: \begin{itemize} \item Can we estimate the length $L$ from the collection of rewards $(r_t(x_t))_{t=1}^{T}$ efficiently ? \item If we assume the dynamical system is linear, can we further obtain the eigenvalues of $f$ from a collection of rewards ? \item How many samples do we need to provably estimate the length $L$ or eigenvalues of $f$ ? \end{itemize} We will answer these questions in the following sections and via simulation experiments.